Patrolman William B. Murphy

 William B. Murphy

-Patrolman William Murphy was shot to death as he entered a store on his way home from completing the midnight shift at the Staton Avenue District.
+Patrolman William Murphy was shot to death as he entered a store on his way home from completing the midnight shift at the Stanton Avenue District.

-Patrolman Murphy was dead on arrival at Englewood Hospital suffering from four wounds in the head and chest.
-Physicians found his right arm was fractured and his face bruised.
+Patrolman Murphy was dead on arrival at Englewood Hospital, suffering from four wounds in the head and chest.
+Physicians found that his right arm was fractured and his face bruised.
 This was consistent with reports that the bandits kicked the fallen officer before fleeing.

-Patrolman Murphy was preceded in death by his wife, who died the previous the year.
+Patrolman Murphy was a United States Navy veteran and had served with the Chicago Police Department for over 27 years.
+He was preceded in death by his wife, who died the previous year.
 He was survived by three sons and two daughters.

 Bio